An uncertainty-aware Bayesian framework for machine learning classification models: A case study in land cover classification: Results

 Given predictive probabilities $p_{ik}$ for observation $i$ and class $k$, and ground truth represented by the binary matrix $y_{ik}$, which is $1$ for the ground truth class $k$ of observation $i$ and $0$ otherwise, the expected cross-entropy loss is given by

 and expected Brier score

-Both scores were normalised according to the prior class distribution $q_k$ such that a score of $1$ is no better than a prior class model for all pixels using Figure~\ref{fig:priorPMF}.
+For LC classification, both scores were normalised according to the prior class distribution $q_k$ such that a score of $1$ is no better than a prior class model for all pixels using Figure~\ref{fig:priorPMF}.
 In this case:

 and